 We're here to lend a hand.
 This is what we do.
-The same people who give to patients and their families all day long are often the same people that find time to give in other ways.
+The same people who give to patients and their families all day long are often the same people who find time to give in other ways.

 We're often there to lend our feet, too!
-Every year, employees participate in walkathons, road races, and other community activities to raise money for charities in our community who need help.
+Every year, employees participate in walkathons, road races, and other community activities to raise money for charities in our community that need help.
 Many employees even train for these events in organized lunchtime fitness walks.
 Our efforts benefit organizations such as the American Cancer Society, American Red Cross, Boy Scouts of America, Columbus House, Life Haven and many others.

 Domestic Violence Service (Group Therapy for Men)